 John Long Soon received his Master and Ph.D.
 Degrees in Electrical Engineering from the University of Sydney, Sydney, NSW, in 2015 and 2019, respectively.
 He was a recipient of the Best Paper Award in the category of Emerging Power Electronic Technique at the 2015 IEEE PEDS conference.

 At PEng Lab, he prototyped a fault tolerant converter for photovoltaic systems.
 He also improved the power efficiency of buck-boost converter through ac core biasing technique.

-Since July 2020, he joined Zero Power, start-up company, as a senior electrical engineer.
+Since July 2020, he joined Zerro Power Systems as a Senior Analog Design Engineer.